Gordon Welchman: Bletchley Park’s Architect of Ultra Intelligence

 After the war ended Welchman continued to be a major influence on the modern world, emigrating to America where he brought the computer age to air traffic control, developed digital computers and taught one of the first ever computing courses.

-Both the programme and exhibition are based on Dr Joel Greenberg’s book, Gordon Welchman: Bletchley Park’s Architect of Ultra Intelligence.
+Both the programme and exhibition were based on Dr Joel Greenberg’s book, Gordon Welchman: Bletchley Park’s Architect of Ultra Intelligence.